Lisa Rogak

-Lisa Rogak is an American author, primarily of biographies and other non-fiction books.
+Lisa Angowski Rogak is an American author, primarily of biographies and other non-fiction books.
 She is also a freelance magazine writer.

 Barack Obama: In His Own Words, which Rogak edited, hit the New York Times bestseller list.
 Her biography of Stephen King, Haunted Heart, was nominated for a 2010 Edgar Award for Best Critical / Biographical Work.

-Rogak grew up in Glen Rock, New Jersey and now lives in New Hampshire.
+Raised in Glen Rock, New Jersey, Rogak graduated from Saddle River Day School and briefly attended New York University before moving to New Hampshire.